Battle of Abukir (1799): Background

 Napoleon assembled 10,000 infantry and 1,000 cavalry at Damanhur.
-He was greatly concerned that the Turkish army would march out of the Peninsula and attack anywhere in Egypt, so he set out immediately with his army without waiting for Kleber.
-He arrived near Aboukir in 24th July and was relieved to find the Ottoman army lying in wait.
-Napoleon had to reassess his plans; according to his intelligence, the enemy commander was the white-bearded Mustapha Pasha.
-A leader who had won several victories against the Russians in the previous Russo-Turkish war.
+He was greatly concerned that the Ottoman army would march out of the Peninsula and attack anywhere in Egypt, so he set out immediately with his army without waiting for Kléber.
+He arrived near Aboukir in 24 July and was relieved to find the Ottoman army lying in wait.
+Napoleon had to reassess his plans; according to his intelligence, the enemy commander was the white-bearded Pasha.
+A leader who had won several victories against the Russians in the last Russo-Turkish War.
 This was to be a different battle than those with the Mamluks, one against a commander who had experience against European armies.
-Mustapha Pasha knew of Napoleon's strengths; his superlative tactics, decisiveness in speed and the imperviousness of his squares.
+Pasha knew of Napoleon's strengths; his superlative tactics, decisiveness in speed and the imperviousness of his squares.
 He nullified these advantages by fortifying his army in two strong defensive lines along the peninsula, with both his flanks anchored on the shores.
 This protected him from flanking action, and also forced the French to attack on his own terms.
-Napoleon approached Abukir with the divisions of Lannes, Desaix and Murat's cavalry, 7,700 men and 1,000 horsemen, and the Turks had 15,000-18,000 men, 8,000 of whom were in a condition to fight.
+Napoleon approached Abukir with the divisions of Lannes, Desaix and Murat's cavalry, 7,700 men and 1,000 horsemen, and the Ottomans had 15,000-18,000 men, 8,000 of whom were in a condition to fight.
 According to François Furet and Denis Richet ("French Revolution", Macmillan 1970, XI-14).
-According to Mustapha Pasha himself, corroborated by British commander Sidney Smith, this number was actually only 7,000 men.Page 396 The clash between the two armies took place near Alexandria, but the victorious French called it "the battle of Abu Qir" (or Aboukir) to avenge the former defeat of 1-3 August 1798.
+According to Pasha, corroborated by British officer Sidney Smith, this number was actually only 7,000 men.p.
+396 The clash between the two armies took place near Alexandria, but the victorious French called it "the battle of Abu Qir" (or Aboukir) to avenge the former defeat of 1–3 August 1798.